 UK parliamentary (general) elections

-General elections give you the opportunity to choose your Member of Parliament (MP).
-This is the person who will represent your local area (constituency) in the House of Commons.
+General elections give you the chance to choose your Member of Parliament (MP).
+This is the person who will represent your local area in the House of Commons.

 Barnsley has the following constituencies: